Sushant-Padha/TimetableSolver.jl/docs/src/tutorial.md

     When you create a division variable, try naming it with the section first, i.e., `C9` instead of `9C`.
     Declaring variables starting with a number is not recommended and can lead to unintended consequences.

-!!! note Using type instances in Julia
-    See the [Type Instances](beginner/#Type-Instances) section for help.

 ### Teacher

 The `Teacher` type is used to represent a teacher with all of the data related to them.
 To create a `Teacher` instance, pass the following arguments (example from [#Data](#Data) for teacher Mark):
 - **Name**: `"Mark Andrews"`, string representing the name of the teacher, can be anything you want it does not affect the model in any way
 - **Id**: `"MARK"`, string representing the id of the teacher, this is the id that is used by the model.
+It must be unique.
   This is the string that is returned at the end when the model is solved.
 Try to use all uppercase letters, and keep the id's short.
 - **Subjects**: `["MATH","SCIENCE"]`, a list of all subjects that the teacher can teach
 - **Grades**: `[9,10]`, a list of all grades that a teacher can teach [^1]

 For the full data, all the teachers can be represented by:

 ```julia
 mark = Teacher("Mark Andrews",  "MARK",     ["MATH","SCIENCE"], [9, 10])
 john = Teacher("John Curry",    "JOHN",     ["MATH"],           [9])